drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

-where $\text{Nu}_{w}\ $is the Nusselt number, $k_{w}$ is the thermal conductivity of water, and $D_{i}$ is the hydraulic diameter, which is the inner diameter of tube.
+where $\text{Nu}_{w}\ $is the Nusselt number, $k_{w}$ is the thermal conductivity of water, and $D_{i}$ is the hydraulic diameter, which is the inner diameter of the tube.
 The contact area of the tube with the insulator is

 $A_{in,co} = (\frac{\pi}{2} + 1)D_{o}L$
 $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (53)$